fkohl04/framework-performance/README.md

 When a service is able to handle a certain user count, the response time is near to the configured delay of the mockservice (i.e. one second).
-Before a service becomes unresponsive it can be observed that the response times are increasing drastically and the request rate drops.
+Before a service becomes unresponsive it can be observed that the response times are increasing drastically and the request rate drops. <mark>rate of responses/of successfully handled requests?</mark>

 **The Spring Service** is the only one working with a blocking threading model.
 Each incoming call is processed by a dedicated JVM thread, which can nicely be observed in the Grafana dashboard.